Ceglowa/AOiW_project_3d_modelling/README.md

 ├── data
 │   ├── mvs_dataset       <- MVS data.
 │   │   ├── images        <- Folder for all images of the MVS dataset.
-They are included in cleaned_images.zip │   │   ├── point_clouds  <- @TODO KAcper Tu mają być oryginalne point cloudy i twoje corrected │   │   ├── @TODO Kolejne foldery dla SfM
+They are included in cleaned_images.zip │   │   ├── point_clouds  <- folder with original and manually corrected ground truths
+│   │   ├── results  <- optional downloadable folder with reconstructed models (contains originals and models after correction)
 │   │   ├── processed_voxels_pix2vox <- Folder with processed voxels which are needed for Pix2Vox model.
 They are stored in processed_voxels_pix2vox.zip
 │   │   ├──
 │   ├── ShapeNet        <- ShapeNet data.